Skip to main content

 Viral infections are complex processes, with complexity depending on the specific pathogen.
 Healthcare professionals must be familiar with the viral infection process, mitigation efforts, and vaccine efficacy.

 Data show that novel viruses and their mutations have existed for centuries.
 When such viruses cause a pandemic, it is imperative that global, cooperative action be taken.
-Healthcare professionals must be able to educate patients/families about how viruses are transmitted, how to reduce spread, treatment measures, and vaccine administration and to dispel myths and inaccurate information.
+Healthcare professionals must be able to educate patients and families about how viruses are transmitted, how to reduce spread, treatment measures, and vaccine administration as well as to dispel myths and inaccurate information.

 Vaccines are essential to controlling the spread of these pathogens.
 Accurate information about vaccine administration, safety, and side effects should be provided through healthcare channels, including patient and family education and community outreach such as print or visual media tools.